kaizenwa/386BSD-Code-Analysis/lookup.md

 		if (slotstatus != FOUND) {
 			int size = ep->d_reclen;

-			if (ep->d_ino != 0)
+			/* Decr free space if entry is used */ if (ep->d_ino != 0)
 				size -= DIRSIZ(ep);

+			/*
+			 * If there is free space in the directory block,
+			 * determine whether its large enough for a new
+			 * entry before and after compaction.
+			 */
 			if (size > 0) {
 				if (size >= slotneeded) {
 					slotstatus = FOUND;
 					slotoffset = ndp->ni_ufs.ufs_offset;
 					slotsize = ep->d_reclen;
 				} else if (slotstatus == NONE) {
-					slotfreespace += size;
+					/* Incr free space in dir block */ slotfreespace += size;
-					if (slotoffset == -1)
+					/* Set ptr to free space if isn't set */ if (slotoffset == -1)
 						slotoffset =
 						      ndp->ni_ufs.ufs_offset;
+					/*
+					 * Set slotstatus to COMPACT and rearrange
+					 * entries later.
+					 */
 					if (slotfreespace >= slotneeded) {
 						slotstatus = COMPACT;
 						slotsize =